lbormann/darts-caller/README.md

 #### **-DLL / --downloads_limit**

 If you wish to stop the application from checking/downloading all possible caller-voices, you can limit it to x most recent.
-By default this is '0' (no limit).
+By default this is '0' (no limitation).

 #### **-DLP / --downloads_path**

 In case you face problems with caller-voices-downloads try to change the download-path (absolute Path).
 By default this is 'download' in the application`s directory.
+But make sure you choose an non important folder as the content will be cleared by application.

 #### **-HP / --host_port**